-Action Plan for Out-of-School Suicide Attempts
+Action Plan for Out-of-School Hours Suicide Attempts

-If a suicide attempt by a student is outside of property, it is crucial to protect the privacy of the student and maintain a confidential record of the actions taken to intervene, support, and protect the student.
-The following steps should be implemented:

-Contact the parents/guardians/caregivers and offer support to the family.

-Discuss with the family how they would like the school to respond to the attempt while minimizing widespread rumors among teachers, staff, and students.

-Obtain permission from the parents/guardians/caregivers to share information to ensure the facts regarding the crisis is correct.

-Designate a staff member to handle media requests.

-Provide care and determine appropriate support to affected students.
+- If a suicide attempt by a student is outside of school hours, it is crucial to protect the privacy of the student and maintain a confidential record of the actions taken to intervene, support, and protect the student.
+The followingsteps should be implemented: - Contact the parents/guardians/caregivers and offer support to the family. - Discuss with the family how they would like the school to respond to the attempt while minimizing widespreadrumors among teachers, staff, and students. - Obtain permission from the parents/guardians/caregivers to share information to ensure the facts regarding the crisis is correct. - Executive Director to handle media requests. - Provide care and determine appropriate support to affected students.